 While it'll take a few weeks to recover physically from giving birth, the emotional recovery can be a whole other story.
-Many birth mothers find that the first few weeks are very difficult.
+Many birth mothers find that the first few weeks are very difficult, and need post-adoption support.
 Emotions are raw, and the feelings of grief are intense.

 It’s totally normal to feel sad after your adoption plan happens, and your child is with their adoptive family.
 Today, Lifetime is sharing a general timeline of what to expect in the first year after placement.
 Keep in mind that every woman's experience with adoption is going to be different; no two grieving processes are the same.

 The First Few Days

 • You might be stressed out about how your baby’s doing